 We maintain strong partnerships locally, regionally, and nationally, placing a particular focus on the needs of public health practitioners in Alaska, Idaho, Oregon, and Washington.

-Health and equity are collaboratively achieved through a competent, skilled workforce and effective, proactive, and responsive systems.
+Health and equity are collaboratively achieved through a skilled, diverse workforce and effective, just, and responsive prevention systems.

 We offer institutes and certificate programs, online and in-person courses, webinars, toolkits, and custom trainings.